exploring self-realization, sacred personhood, and full humanity

 to receive as tremendous gift from a destined dearest more than ordinary creature-comfort and bio-thrill, but to include, as per "The Wedding Song," that most rare commodity of the soul - “something never seen before” - exulting joy and extreme delight, the utter familiarity, the sense of coming home, the "soulmate, myself," the ecstasy of a lover rejoicing in and affirming one's very existence;

-to discover that the centuries-debated ordering principle of life, even the chief constituent of Heavenly felicity, plus the essence of Divinity's secret mind, find focalization in one particular girl; to realize, in a concussion of wonderment, an unremitting astonishment, that "existential meaning," and all of his covert wishes, the years of late-night bargaining with God for an out-of-reach happiness, now take human garb, come alive, are reified, in one particular girl;
+to discover that the centuries-debated ordering principle of life, even the chief constituent of Heavenly felicity, plus the essence of Divinity's secret mind, find focalization in the radiance of one particular girl; to realize, in a concussion of wonderment, an unremitting astonishment, that "existential meaning," and all of his covert longings, the years of late-night bargaining with God for an out-of-reach happiness, now take human garb, come alive, are reified, in the beckoning eyes of one particular girl;

 others may commend her beauty as pleasing symmetry, but he sees more than poetry as external form; only he apprehends her beauty as "the translucence," a shining through, "of the eternal splendor of the One" and of the Truth; only he perceives her loveliness as sacred portal to an inner knowing as she reveals, as no other pedagogue, the hidden face of God;

-and, therefore, when he exclaims, gushing with superlative, abandoning all caution and good sense, that she is the most beautiful girl he’s ever seen, most beautiful in all the world, he suffers not from fatuous idealization but speaks rightly and accurately; for him it is true, as he, only he, as a present reality, envisions all that she will yet become in a blossoming of latent soul-riches, which manifestation will be shepherded by his encouragement and loving care;
+and, therefore, when he exclaims, gushing with superlative, abandoning all caution and good sense, that she is the most beautiful girl in all the world, he suffers not from fatuous idealization but speaks rightly and accurately; for him it is true, as he, only he, as a present reality, envisions all that she will yet become in a blossoming of latent soul-riches, which manifestation will be shepherded by his encouragement and loving care;

-and with his assertions of utmost fealty, shifting paradigms open her eyes as she perceives him as someone new -- the long sought-for Twin Soul, once hidden in plain sight but now revealed as her destined eternal friend and guide; in this cataclysmic-upheaval unveiling of cloaked identity, they enter a magical world of bonded oneness wherein the glitter does not fade, romantic fervor knows no abatement, there is no "nasty habit of disappearing overnight";
+and with his assertions of utmost fealty, paradigms shift, eyes begin to open, as she perceives him as someone new -- the long sought-for Twin Soul, once hidden in plain sight but now revealed as her destined eternal friend and guide; in this cataclysmic-upheaval unveiling of cloaked identity, they enter a magical world of bonded oneness wherein the glitter does not fade, romantic fervor knows no abatement, there is no "nasty habit of disappearing overnight";

 in her coming, the nature of reality itself, the quantum undergirding, becomes transformed; one's spirit is jettisoned, even against one's will, into higher orbit; the once-bleak landscape of dreary existence now shimmers with undercurrent of celebration, everything seems to glisten in her presence, the mundane is recast as lustrous, a hint of sparkle invades his head - especially when she smiles - as the radiant visage of the goddess sets the heavens ablaze, upstaging a jealous Sun;

-ancient prophesies heralded this marvel; for, with God's salvation of broken hope, a new creation day dawns with the Spirit hovering over roiled waters; all things are reborn and redefined, all things are refashioned and revised, as he dares to "think of love as something new";
+age-old prophesies heralded this marvel; for, with God's salvation of broken dreams, a new Creation Day dawns, the Spirit once again hovers over roiled waters, all things are reborn and redefined, all things are refashioned and revised, as she negotiates with herself, and dares, to believe in second chances;

-Love Personified now tabernacles among mortals, the mournful "calling of the heart" is finally pacified, and the promised beatific vision is fulfilled in her "made in the image" glory; as such, the abandoned future is reclaimed and rescued, the sorrowful past is redeemed and reinterpreted, and the eternal present moment issues as the refreshing living waters of resplendent joy;
+Love Personified now tabernacles among mortals, the mournful "calling of the heart" is finally pacified, and the ancient doctrine of beatific vision is fulfilled in her "made in the image" glory; as such, the abandoned future is reclaimed and rescued, the sorrowful past is redeemed and reinterpreted, and the eternal present moment issues as the refreshing living waters of resplendent joy;

-and now, after so long a time, well after the defining moment of ill-fated youth, the epochal event against which he would come to mark the vacant days of his life; after the unprepared heart, the puerile torpor of mind, the unrecognized savior, the unreturned call to life;
+and now, after so long a time, well after the defining moment of ill-fated youth, the epochal event against which he would come to mark the vacant days of his life; now, after the unprepared heart, the puerile torpor of mind, the unrecognized savior, the unreturned call to life,

-as a sojourner wandering in a time not his own, as one long given up as irretrievably lost, he slowly begins to salvage himself, and agree with himself, that suffering has meaning, that sorrow hides a purpose, that soul pledges and sacred destiny will not be thwarted, no matter the besetting "handicap, obstacle or impediment”;
+as a sojourner wandering in a time not his own, as one long given up as irretrievably lost, he slowly begins to salvage himself, and agree with himself, that suffering has meaning, that the long wilderness years had a purpose, that soul pledges and sacred destiny will not be thwarted, no matter the besetting "handicap, obstacle or impediment”;

-yes, in spite of all that happened, and all that didn't: the unforgiving misadventures, the breathtaking misunderstandings creating insurmountable barriers, the sensational misjudgments and misinterpretations; in spite of the shatterings and shards of life which could not be mended, like a farcical dream wherein nothing would go right -- the pervasive rubble of the lost years;
+yes, in spite of all that happened, and all that didn't - the unforgiving misadventures, the breathtaking misunderstandings creating insurmountable barriers, the sensational misjudgments and misinterpretations; in spite of the shatterings and shards of life which could not be mended, like a farcical dream wherein nothing could be made to go right;

 he now finds himself colliding with the "translucence of the eternal splendor," awestruck and lost in an amazement of love… solely to know her, simply to share life with her, just to do all things with her... it is "the great relief of having you to talk to,"